microsoft/live-share-sdk/packages/live-share-turbo/README.md

 ### Avoiding data loss

 In some circumstances while using this application -- particularly in cases of high latency while using Fluid's `Shared*` objects -- data loss is possible if multiple users attempt to create new data objects for the same key in short periods of time.
-This is mitigated by using `TaskManager` to ensure that only one user is responsible for creating each DDS, but this will require more testing before we can have 100% confidence that data loss is not possible.
+This is mitigated by using `ConsensusRegisterCollection` to ensure that only one user is responsible for creating each DDS, but this will require more testing before we can have 100% confidence that data loss is not possible.

-To minimize this risk, you can use the `initialObjects` prop when first creating a Fluid container and use identifiers for objects in a list.
+To minimize this risk, you can also use the `initialObjects` prop when first creating a Fluid container and use identifiers for objects in a list.
 This has similar constraints as regular Fluid -- such as migrating schemas after first creating the container -- but is useful in scenarios where up-front data loss is unacceptable.
 Here is an example of how to do this in your application:

 ```javascript
 import { LiveShareHost } from "@microsoft/teams-js";